 Dealing with PTSD and Recognition of Complex Trauma & PTSD

-Dealing with PTSD, recognition and treatment of Complex Trauma or PTSD at an early stage greatly reduces suffering on all levels: personally and for society at large.
+Dealing with PTSD, recognition and treatment of Complex Trauma or PTSD at an early stage, greatly reduces suffering on all levels, personally and for society at large.

-Dealing with the Overwhelming effects of Complex Trauma and PTSD
+Dealing with the Overwhelming Effects of Complex Trauma and PTSD

 Put your energy and resources into healing first.

-Let me put this briefly through an example to better illustrate my meaning.
+Let me illustrate this through an example: